mengqian989/vzlib/PLOS/README.md

 # Data set creation

 This document explains how the data set for this project was created (on Sep 15, 2018).
+Note that this data set is intended for evaluating cluster quality only; Our exploratory IR system will be using the entire PLOS archive.

 ## Getting data